Three Main Features of the The Affordable Care Act

 1. Individual Mandate

-Under the affordable care act everyone must obtain minimum essential coverage for themselves (and their dependents) or pay a penalty.
-The annual penalty is set at $95 in 2014, increased to $325 in 2015, and to $695 in 2016, or up to 2.5% of income.
+Under the Affordable Care Act, everyone must obtain minimum essential coverage for themselves (and their dependents) or pay a penalty.
+The annual penalty was set at $95 in 2014, increased to $325 in 2015, and to $695 in 2016, or up to 2.5% of income.

 What are minimum essential coverage?
-These include coverage under government sponsored programs (Medicare, Medicaid), health plan available in the individual market, a qualified employer-sponsored plan, grandfathered health plans, and certain other coverage.
+These include coverage under government-sponsored programs (Medicare, Medicaid), health plans available in the individual market, a qualified employer-sponsored plan, grandfathered health plans, and certain other coverage.

 It does not include coverage consisting of excepted benefits, such as dental-only coverage, and employer-based coverage that is not offered through an “eligible employer-sponsored plan”, such as a Health Reimbursement Arrangement.